The best language school in Brighton

 Lyrics Training is loads of fun and it’s available in different languages and you can select different genres too.
 It has everything from Harry Styles to Ed Sheeran to Wham!
 You get to learn the words to your favourite English language music while improving your IELTS listening skills.
 Music from Americans like J-Lo, Brits like Adele and even Sia’s Australian twang will help you improve your accent recognition in no time.
 Whilst you can listen to music and see the lyrics on apps like iTunes, this site goes one further and asks you to insert missing English words into the gaps, and if you’re not quick enough, the song pauses and waits for you!

-Study English grammar, expand your English vocabulary, practise the sounds of English and study colloquial English all based on your own level of English.
-Oxford University Press’English File Online is an amazing resource for your English language needs.
+If you want to study English grammar, expand your English vocabulary, practise the sounds of English and study colloquial English all based on your own level of English, then Oxford University Press’English File Online is an amazing resource for your English language needs.
 The site offers seven different levels for students, from Beginner to Advanced, and contains interactive exercises, games, and a range of links that include audio and video downloads, phrasebooks, dyslexic-friendly reading texts and more.

-Advice and tips on how to pass Cambridge English Exams (First and Advanced).
+Looking for free advice and tips on how to pass Cambridge English Exams (Key, Preliminary, First, Advanced, Proficiency) and IELTS?
 Possibly the best online resource for Cambridge English FCE and CAE exam preparation, amongst other examinations, Flo-Joe provides useful tips, Cambridge FCE and CAE practice tests and development of the four skills as well as grammar and vocabulary.
 Floe-Joe also offers Exam Success Plus units for students in First, Advanced and Proficiency levels, along with a Writing Critique and Correction service if you want to ensure your work is of the highest standard for your chosen examination.

 Learn all about British Life and Culture.
-Project Britain is a great resource for learning English online and finding about UK life and culture.
+Project Britain is a great resource for learning English online and finding out about UK life and culture.
 For example, you can learn all about British money before you arrive to study English in England or discover some of the differences between British and American English.
 This fun site covers everything from British superstitions and the history of the Royal family to notable yearly events and even a section on UK pubs and drinking.
 With more than 30,000 pages and counting, Project Britain is a fascinating resource for you if you are thinking of learning English in 2023.

 Hope this helps on your English language journey!